-The Meadows treatment center in Wickenburg, Arizona is the nation’s premier program for treating trauma, alcohol, sex and drug addiction, panic and anxiety disorders, post-traumatic stress disorder, codependency, depression, bipolar disorder and eating disorders.
+The Meadows treatment center in Wickenburg, Arizona is the nation’s premier program for treating trauma, alcohol drug and alcohol addiction, sex addiction, panic and anxiety disorders, post-traumatic stress disorder, codependency, depression, bipolar disorder and eating disorders.

-For more than 35 years, we have explored the underlying issues of patient trauma.
+For more than 40 years, we have helped patients heal from disorders related to childhood trauma and relational trauma.
 Clinicians and professionals trust us more than any other treatment program because of our impeccable reputation for quality, integrity and long-term recovery.

 What makes us different?